natainditama/natainditama/README.md

 <div align="center">

 ## About
 I'm Nata Inditama.
 I'm passionate about learning new technologies and solving problems.
-I'm a big fan of [Javascript](https://www.js.org/) and [PHP](https://www.php.net/).
+I'm a big fan of [Javascript](https://www.js.org/).
 I'am a self-taught web developer and I'm always looking for new challenges.

 ---